CharlesAHunt/range-tree-map/README.md

 * 0.2.2
     * Fix bug with intersection which reverses the result lower and upper bound in the RangeKey
 * 0.2.1
-    * First release with full functionality, putCoalescing finished along with intersection and disjoint
+    * Rough completion of putCoalescing along with intersection and disjoint
 * 0.1.5
     * Fix inclusive bugs in enclose and intersects functionality, add tests
 * 0.1.4
-    * Mostly functionally complete, `putCoalescing` still needs to be finished
+    * Initial design and structuring, some basic functionality

 ## Meta